Treatment of Eye Injuries and Eye Infections

-With over nine years of experience treating eye injuries and eye infections, Dr. Langer has the knowledge and expertise to treat most eye conditions.
+With over ten years of experience treating eye injuries and eye infections, Dr. Langer has the knowledge and expertise to treat most eye conditions.
 Below are several common eye conditions that can be treated at 512 Eye.

 Conjunctivitis, commonly known as “pink eye”, presents with red irritated eyes, sometime accompanied by watering, discharge or itching.
 There are several viruses and bacteria that cause pink eye, along with allergies.
 Depending on the cause of conjunctivitis, treatment options will vary.